 Licensed in 1957 as WN3KYN, upgraded to General at age 14 - W3KYN.
 Upgraded to Advanced and Extra in 1983 during the last FCC administered tests.
 I applied for and received my present call, K3GW, as a vanity call in 1996 (my initials and of course it is shorter on cw).

 I switch between ragchewing and contesting and prefer CW over phone.
 Also, the county where I live, it is relatively difficult for county hunters - I will schedule anyone wanting Fayette County Pennsylvania.

-I recently purchased a new ICOM IC-7700 and retired my old TS940S/AT.
-In addition I have an old Dentron MLA-1200 converted from a single 8875 to an 8874 and a Tempo 2001 with 2x8874's.
-Both amps have been upgraded with new caps, grid protection, etc. I use simple wire dipole antennas on 30 and 40, and a newly rebuilt (using the M2 upgrade hardware - great stuff!)
+I now use an ICOM IC-7700 and retired my old TS940S/AT.
+In addition I have an old Henry Tempo 2001, an old Alpha 374 and an Alpha 76A.
+I use simple wire dipole antennas on 30 and 40, and a rebuilt (using the M2 upgrade hardware - great stuff!)
 KLM KT34A at 60 feet on 20/15/10.
-This year I added a 30 foot tower with a Hy-Gain DB-1217 for 12 and 17 meters as I must work on DXCC on those bands.
+Separately, a 30 foot tower with a Hy-Gain DB-1217 for 12 and 17 meters.
 My tower projects were a success mainly because of my friend Jim, WO3Z - without his help and guidance, it wouldn't be a reality!

-I have finally achieved 5BDXCC.
-I QSL 100% upon receipt or request.
+I have finally achieved 5BDXCC + 30 M. I QSL 100% upon receipt or request.
 ALL of my QSO's back to the spring of 1983 are on LoTW with new QSO's added every month or so.

 You must be logged in to file a report on this page